markbozsoki/GAMF_fejlmobileszkozok_1_gyak/README.md

    - Updating the activity_main for the Toolbar implementation
 - Extending strings.xml for fragment name aliases
 - Updating MainActivity with Toolbar and Navigation functions
+- Refactor Test Page to Estimation Page and all of its dependants

 </details>